-Here you have the opportunity to study several African languages, take classes taught by leading specialists on subjects ranging from history to politics to art, or get involved with student groups such as Action Sudan, African Students Association, or Engineers Without Borders.
+Here you have the opportunity to study several African languages, take classes taught by leading specialists on subjects ranging from history to politics to art, and get involved with student groups such as the African Students Association or Engineers Without Borders.
 You can also study abroad in Africa for an academic year, summer, or semester.

 15 credits from the African Studies core curriculum:

-I have not graduated yet, but DARS indicates that I completed my African Studies certificate.
+Q. I have not graduated yet, but DARS indicates that I completed my African Studies certificate.
 When will I get my certificate?

-The Registrar will record the completion of the Certificate in African Studies when you graduate.
+A. The Registrar will record the completion of the Certificate in African Studies when you graduate.
 The certificate will not be awarded until you fulfill requirements of a B.A. or B.S. degree in an established major in a school or college of the University of Wisconsin-Madison.

-How can I find out which courses count for the certificate in African Studies?
+Q. How can I find out which courses count for the certificate in African Studies?

-Refer to the African Studies core curriculum.
+A. Refer to the African Studies core curriculum.

-What is the difference between core and extended core courses?
+Q. What is the difference between core and extended core courses?

-I just came back from a UW-sponsored studying abroad program in Africa.
+Q. I just came back from a UW-sponsored studying abroad program in Africa.
 The Africa-related courses I took abroad show up on my DARS, but they are not counting toward the certificate in African Studies.
 What can I do?

 A. DARS is not recognizing your Africa-related courses you took in Africa.
 Make an appointment with Lauren Parnell Marino, the African Studies Program advisor to request an update to your DARS report.